syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 # Convert HTML to PDF file in Azure Functions on Windows

 The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/document-processing/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
-Using this library, you can **convert HTML to PDF document in Azure Functions on Windows**.
+Using this library, **convert HTML to a PDF document in Azure Functions on Windows**.

 ## Steps to convert HTML to PDF file in Azure Functions on Windows